skip to Main Content

 Passports and Visas

 Unless you are moving to Germany from another EU country, you will need to ensure that a visa is arranged.
 If you are moving for work, your employer will usually manage the bulk of this process for you, as well as your family if they are moving with you.
+The EU Blue Card is an exciting opportunity for corporate workers looking to excel in Europe.

 To get the latest requirements on visas, permits and passports, the best resource will be your own country’s consulate or embassy.
 However you can also find out plenty of information on Germany’s Ministry of Foreign Affairs website.